techscapades/change-raspberrypi-hostname-from-file-no-reboot/README.md

-6. if you have services you want to access from your_hostname.local, put sudo systemctl restart avahi-daemon before exit 0 in the script and you'll have to wait a while before changes take place, I have uploaded the script with it already
+6. if you have services you want to access from your_hostname.local, put systemctl restart avahi-daemon before exit 0 in the script and you'll have to wait a while before changes take place, I have uploaded the script with it already